shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 ![validation-bypass](https://raw.githubusercontent.com/shashihacks/oscp-new/master/Security%20Insider%20Lab-2/assets/validation_bypass.PNG?token=AD4TE53ABTNEZCNJDB4SXJ3ASECMC)

 3. __Better solution:__
-    - Validate the user input on the server side and return if input is other than the whitelisted characters  or use the mysql
+    - Validate the user input on the server side and return if input is other than the whitelisted characters

     __Replace:__
     ```php